 Haringey Community Carbon Fund

-- The first round of successful community carbon reduction projects
+- Year 1 - first round of successful projects

 As part of our Climate Change Action Plan, we are funding local decarbonisation projects delivered by our community in the borough.
-Please read the information below to find out what kind of carbon reduction projects we are looking to fund and how to prepare your bid application.
+Please read the information below to find out what kind of carbon reduction projects we are looking to fund.

 How much funding is available?